Get to Know the Gas Giant With These Gripping Facts About Jupiter

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

-We’ve left the inner plants behind and moved on, this time to Jupiter.
-This massive gas giant is the first of the outer planets and one of the last that we can spot from the surface of our little blue marble.
+Jupiter is a massive gas giant that’s the first of the outer planets and one of the last that we can spot from the surface of our little blue marble known as Earth.
 Here are some interesting facts about Jupiter that you need to know.

 Facts About Jupiter